BarisBeytur/ElasticQueryBuilder/README.md

 2. Restore dependencies:
    dotnet restore

-3. Update the appsettings.json or environment variables with your Elasticsearch credentials.
+3. Create the appsettings.json or environment variables with your Elasticsearch credentials.

 4. Build and run the application: dotnet run